Robert Klippel: Work

+Klippel’s Group of eight bronzes (Opus 365b-372b) 1982/3, in the pond of the Summer Garden, National Gallery Australia.

 By the 1950s Klippel had grown apart from the surrealists and in New York he was invigorated by the rise of abstract expressionism and the New York School.
 He moved away increasingly from traditional sculpture and produced his first junk assemblages in 1960.
 He began incorporating machine parts, pieces of wood and industrial piping into his works.

 In 1964, art critic Robert Hughes called Klippel "one of the few Australian sculptors worthy of international attention".
 The statement cemented his international reputation, but he struggled to win acceptance in his own country.
 During the 1970s and '80s, when the traditional distinctions between sculpture and architecture, design, photography, performance and painting were frequently presented as obsolete, Klippel remained committed to the idea of sculpture as abstract, as occupying sculptural space, and as sustaining in ways beyond literary or narrative function.

 Klippel's last decades were extremely prolific.
 In the 1980s he completed a major series of small bronzes, as well as a large number of monumental wooden assemblages, made from the pattern-parts of early twentieth century maritime machinery.
 Working with wood, metals, plastics, junk, machinery parts, oils, watercolours and paper, and utilising the techniques of casting, assemblage, painting and collage, he had completed over 1,200 sculptures by the end of the 1990s.

 A documentary film, Make It New: A Portrait of the Sculptor Robert Klippel, was produced in 2003.